 Geyer then followed Holmes to Indianapolis, where Holmes had rented a cottage.
 Holmes was reported to have visited a local pharmacy to purchase the drugs which he used to kill the third Pitezel child and a repair shop to sharpen the knives he used to chop up the body before he burned it.
 The boy’s teeth and bits of bone were discovered in the home’s chimney.

 In the meantime, Marion Hedgepath, who was angry that he did not receive any money in the “faked death” scam, told police about the fraud that Holmes had planned.
-Afterwards, the authorities doubled their efforts to find the illusive killer.
+Afterward, the authorities doubled their efforts to find the elusive killer.

 During his time in custody, Holmes initially claimed to be nothing but an insurance fraudster, admitting to using cadavers to defraud life insurance companies several times in college.
 But, over time, his stories changed, once admitting to killing 28 people.
 Other estimates range from 20 to as many as 200 victims.
 While he was incarcerated, Holmes was paid $7,500 (worth about $216,000 today) by the Hearst newspapers in exchange for his confession, much of which was found to be lies.
 Holmes gave various contradictory accounts of his life, initially claiming innocence and later that he was possessed by Satan.
 His many lies made it difficult for investigators to determine the truth.